 By Sonja Sharp and Nicole Bode

-The DOB did not immediately have information about the incident.
+Police said they did not immediately have information about the incident.

 The statue was dedicated Sept.
 20, during a ceremony that drew community leaders and descendants of the escaped slave and abolitionist leader.

 The statue was erected more than 60 years after Eighth Avenue was named after Douglass, who escaped slavery in Maryland in 1838 and made it to New York, where he changed his name from Frederick Augustus Washington Bailey to Frederick Douglass.